 Ones and Zeros has adopted the Recurse Center's four social rules.
-They help create a friendly, intellectual environment where you can spend as much of your energy as possible on programming.
+They help create a friendly environment where you can spend as much of your energy as possible on learning.

 The social rules are:

 One thing that often confuses people about the social rules is that we expect people to break them from time to time.
 This means they’re different and totally separate from our code of conduct.

 A well-actually is when you correct someone about something that’s not relevant to the conversation or tangential to what they’re trying to say.
 They’re bad because they aren’t helpful, break the flow of conversation, and focus attention on the person making the well actually.